Channel Walled Quilts versus Baffle Boxed Quilts

 Understanding the Difference Between Baffle Boxed and Channel Walled Quilts

 When shopping for hand made quilts, you might encounter terms like baffle boxed and channel walled.
-These describe the structure of the quilt’s internal chambers, which affect everything from warmth to longevity.
+These describe the structure of the quilt’s internal chambers, which affect everything from warmth to flexibility.
 Both designs have their strengths, and understanding the difference can help you choose the best quilt for your needs.

 Let’s explore the key differences, their cleaning instructions, and how long you can expect each to last with proper care.